The Best Small Towns You’d Actually Want to Live In

 Top draw: Historic charm

+One of the best small towns to live in is Ithaca.
 You’ll love the 150 waterfalls in Ithaca, but you’ll stay because the picturesque architecture and dozens of wineries are too incredible to leave.
 There are tons of community festivals here, celebrating everything from apples to chili, and Buttermilk Falls State Park is great for hiking.
-You can snag a home in this Upstate New York town for an average price of $245,000.
+You can snag a home in this Upstate New York town for a median price of $244,748.

 Ready to consider moving to a smaller town?
 These communities prove you don’t need to be one in a million to have a happy life near plenty of amenities … you could be just one in 30,000 and do just fine.